vesoft-inc/nebula-importer/README.md

 ## Configuration Instructions

-`Nebula Importer`'s configuration file is in YAML format.
+`NebulaGraph Importer`'s configuration file is in YAML format.
 You can find some examples in [examples](examples/).

 Configuration options are divided into four groups:

 * `client` is configuration options related to the NebulaGraph connection client.
-* `manager` is global control configuration options related to Nebula Importer.
+* `manager` is global control configuration options related to NebulaGraph Importer.
 * `log` is configuration options related to printing logs.
 * `sources` is the data source configuration items.